Dragon-Wonder/Attacker-The-Game/README.md

 - [x] Save System - 2/27/15

+- [x] Change healing to be done between monster fights rather than during.

 ###Short-Term

 - [ ] Something that allows the monster or player to move first and chance to stun.